Sargassum Tracker

 Details

-Since 2011, large amounts of Sargassum seaweed appeared in the Caribbean Sea every summer except 2013, creating many environmental, ecological and economic problems in many regions.
-The seaweed originated from the tropical Atlantic, and is believed to be a result of climate variability and other natural and unnatural processes.
-Based on satellite observations and statistics of historical events, in early February 2018 the Optical Oceanography Lab developed the first 1-page Sargassum outlook bulletin for the Caribbean Sea.
+Since 2011, large amounts of Sargassum seaweed have appeared in the Caribbean Sea every summer except 2013, creating many environmental, ecological, and economic problems in many regions.
+The seaweed originated from the tropical Atlantic and is believed to be a result of climate variability and other natural and unnatural processes.
+Based on satellite observations and statistics of historical events, in early February 2018, the Optical Oceanography Lab developed the first 1-page Sargassum outlook bulletin for the Caribbean Sea.
 Since then, the bulletins have been generated and distributed to subscribers by the last day of the month.
-In April 2025, the total Sargassum amount sets a new record that exceeds the all-time high in June 2022, while the exact reasons remain to be investigated.
-Further details can be found in the attached bulletin.
+These monthly bulletins are also made available at the bottom of the SaWS page.

 Disclaimer